WKimandu/java-ee-microservice-assessment/README.md

 - Implement proper logging
 - Document your code
 - Write meaningful commit messages

 ## Note on CI/CD

 This repository is configured with GitHub Actions for continuous integration.
 Your code will be automatically built and tested when you submit a pull request.

+## Test Note
+This is a test note to verify the GitHub Actions workflow with self-hosted runner.